shailesh1729/tisp/book/convex_sets/convex_functions.md

 a convex function.

+{prf:ref}`Jensen's inequality <res-cvxf-jensen-inequality>`,
+discussed later in the section, generalizes the notion of convexity of a function to arbitrary convex combinations of points in its domain.

 ## Convexity on Lines in Domain

 ```{prf:theorem} $f$ is convex = $f$ is convex on lines in domain